Dung24-6/Dung24-6/README.md

 _**But I'll tell you what hermits realize.
 If you go off into a far, far forest and get very quiet, you'll come to understand that you're connected with everything.**_

 Alan Watts

+_**When we seek to discover the best in others, we somehow bring out the best in ourselves.**_

+William Arthur Ward